CORE-DEX/coredex-app/README.md

-# CocoreSwap App
+# CORE DEX App

 This repository has been forked from [UniswapV2](https://github.com/Uniswap/v2-subgraph)

-## CocoreSwap Info
+## CORE DEX Info

-An open sourced interface for CocoreSwap analytics.
+An open sourced interface for CORE DEX analytics.

 ## Development